LSSTDESC/getCalspec/README.md

 c.get_spectrum_numpy()  # download and return a dictionnary of numpy arrays with units c.plot_spectrum()  # download and plot the spectrum
 ```

+The script `tables/extract_calspec_tables_from_web.py` update the calspec tables, reading the STSC webpage.